Purpose of the Daily Yoga App & Morning Routine

 Deep question which I'll touch on here.
 What makes me human?

-To know I thought well what is it that I can do but machines can't?
+I asked myself - what is it that I can do but machines can't?

 One is that machines don’t dream.
 They don’t have access to the unconscious like we do.